Caleb Swan: Paymaster

-Swan was appointed paymaster to the Legion of the United States in 1792.
+In 1792, Swan succeeded Joseph Howell Jr. as paymaster to the Legion of the United States in 1792.
 The pay organization of the Legion had Swan at the top as paymaster, supported by Daniel Britt, the assistant paymaster, and with a paymaster in each of the four sub-legions elected by its officers.
 As paymaster Swan was severely traduced due to long delays between paydays.
-In fact, he was a competent and diligenth administrator who became a scapegoat for the inefficiency of the Army disbursing system and especially the tardiness of Congress to appropriate enough means to cover the expenses of the army in the field.
+In fact, he was a competent and diligent administrator who became a scapegoat for the inefficiency of the Army disbursing system and especially the tardiness of Congress to appropriate enough means to cover the expenses of the army in the field.
 Swan was loyal to General Wayne, the commander of the Legion, and he was backed by him when criticized.

 On May 9, 1792, President George Washington appointed Swan paymaster of the troops of the United States, to reside with the army.
 As paymaster of the Army he was referred to as Major Swan; receiving $120.00 per month in pay and in addition $10.00 per month for forage and four rations per day, making a total annual compensation of $1,764.40.
 In 1795, Swan was a witness to the Treaty of Greenville.
 In spite of being a Federalist, Swan was retained by President Jefferson after the enactment of the Military Peace Establishment Act in 1802.